p4lang/p4runtime/docs/v1/README.md

 ### Linux
 ```
-You can use the [local installation](https://github.com/p4lang/p4-spec/blob/main/p4-16/spec/install-asciidoctor-linux.sh)
+You can use the [local installation](https://github.com/p4lang/p4-spec/blob/main/p4-16/spec/install-asciidoctor-linux.sh) method, and you also need to install LibreOffice to render the
-method.
+images into .svg and .png formats.

 ### MacOS